cisagov/ScubaGear/.github/pull_request_template.md

 - [ ] All relevant repo and/or project documentation updated to reflect these changes.
 - [ ] Unit tests added/updated to cover PowerShell and Rego changes.
 - [ ] Functional tests added/updated to cover PowerShell and Rego changes.
-- [ ] All new and existing tests passed
+- [ ] All relevant functional tests passed.
-- [ ] All automated checks passed (e.g., linting, static analysis, smoke test)
+- [ ] All automated checks (e.g., linting, static analysis, unit/smoke tests) passed.

 ## ✅ Pre-merge checklist ##